The wolffish has impressive canines with a powerful bite force!

 Some trawling methods are so indiscriminate that they cause both problems at the same time.
 As the net is dragged across the bottom of the sea, it disrupts habitats and catches everything in its path, including huge masses of wolffish eggs, which may eradicate an entire generation of the species.
 One scientist estimated that trawling affected every inch of the New England seafloor between 1984 and 1990.

 And even when it doesn’t affect the wolffish directly, trawling will catch other animals, thus reducing the abundance of prey on which the wolffish relies for survival.
 Without appropriate conservation and population management efforts, some wolffish are facing the real possibility of extinction.

-Because of its size and ferocity, the wolffish has relatively few regular predators besides sharks and humans.
+Because of its size and the ferocity of the wolffish bite, the wolffish has relatively few regular predators besides sharks and humans.
 Even then it is hardly the first choice of prey, because the wolffish can inflict a very painful bite on humans or any other creature in defense of itself.
 Otherwise, though, it is not very aggressive.

 Wolffish FAQs (Frequently Asked Questions)

 What kind of fish is a wolfish?

 The wolffish belongs to the class of ray-finned fish known as the Actinopterygii.
 It is named for the shape of the dorsal fin and ventral fins along the body.
 Other common types of ray-finned fish include tuna, swordfish, salmon, and cod.
 However, the wolffish evolved so long ago that it more closely resembles other eel-like fish such as eelpouts and gunnels.

 Yes, the wolffish is perfectly edible for the human palate, and many places sell the meat.
 But perhaps because of how relatively uncommon it is, this cuisine is not as popular as many other types of fish.